HumanDuck23/HumanDuck23/README.md

 ## Hi there!

 I'm *HumanDuck23*, and I code awesome things!
-My favorite languages include TypeScript, Python and Go, but I use many other languages as well!
+My favorite languages include TypeScript, Kotlin and Go, but I use many other languages as well!

 ---